 - English language proficiency.
-The first and most crucial part of working in Canada is knowing enough English to be able to know how to do our jobs and to effectively communicate to our internal and external clients.
+The first and most crucial part of working in Canada is knowing enough English to be able to do the job and to effectively communicate to internal and external clients.
 The more proficient you are, the better you will be at your work.

 - Professional communication and etiquette.
 This includes knowing the local language or jargon (specific terms used in your field or occupation), body language (listening actively, maintaining eye contact), speaking clearly, and using respectful language.
 This also includes following communication protocol ranging from answering emails promptly to keeping sensitive information confidential.

 - Going beyond the basics – Effective communication in the Canadian workplace involves learning to navigate the delicate balance between being straightforward and being diplomatic.
-Consider these examples:
+Consider the following:

-- Canadians employ indirect communication.
-For example, most managers will not tell you how to do your job.
+- Canadians use indirect communication.
+Most managers will not tell you how to do your job.
 They will suggest something if they see that your work needs improvement.

 - You should speak up if it involves the area of your expertise.
 If you know a better way of doing things, suggest it even if you are going against your boss.
 You are expected to provide solutions and solve problems.
 Always remember to do it tactfully.